Bilalh/bilalh.github.io/content/posts/mplayer-osx-extended1.md

 ### Keyboard ###
-All of MPlayer keyboard shortcuts have been added, a list of keyboard shortcuts is in the help and can be viewed [here](/2011/12/09/mplayer-keybindings "Complete List of keyboard shortcuts").
+All of MPlayer keyboard shortcuts have been added, a list of keyboard shortcuts is in the help and can be viewed [here]( {{< ref "mplayer-keybindings.md" >}} "Complete List of keyboard shortcuts").

 ### Help ###
-I am (re)wrote most of the help.
-It can be viewed [here](/docs/MPlayer-OSX-Extended "MPlayer-OSX-Extended help" ).
+I am (re)wrote most of the help

 ### Next Episode ###
 A menu item (Play Next Episode) that plays the next episode based on the currently playing file has been added and is bound to  ⌘E. This works for most formats of naming including